Bidjigal: Bidjigal Reserve

 The Bidjigal Reserve is a 300 hectare corridor of protected public bushland along Darling Mills Creek, mostly lying within The Hills Shire.
 The Bidjigal clan have inhabited the area for at least 40 000 years.
 The rock overhangs and caves provided shelter, freshwater provided the opportunity for fishing, and the plants and animals were utilised for food, medicine and creating tools.
-In 1804 3,800 the Bidjigal reserve was included in 3,800 acres of land set aside by Governor King as the Baulkham Hills Common, which was then given in 1818 to private individuals as land grants.
+In 1804, the Bidjigal reserve was included in 3,800 acres of land set aside by Governor King as the Baulkham Hills Common, but in 1818 was given to private individuals as land grants.
 The area was named Excelsior Reserve, and the flora and fauna suffered from the introduction of foreign wildlife, such as foxes, clearing of the land by settlers for construction projects, and wildfires.
 One such project was the M2 Motorway, which was considered 'environmentally controversial' due to the destruction and disconnection of parts of the bushland.
 In 2004, an agreement was reached between the Indigenous population and the local council, whereby representatives of Dharug descendants were included on a new board, and the park was renamed from Excelsior Reserve to Bidjigal, and the Native Title claim over the area was withdrawn.